 Why Is Procurement Crucial for Maintenance Management?

 Proper procurement strategies keep maintenance management operations running smoothly.
-Here are some ways that following consistent procurement practices can benefit an organization.
+Here are some ways that following consistent services procurement practices can benefit an organization.

-• Saves cost: An organization saves money with a well-planned procurement process by strategically sourcing goods and services from potential suppliers at their lowest price.
+- Saves cost: An organization saves money with a well-planned procurement process by strategically sourcing goods and services from potential suppliers at their best price.
 The business then keeps a record of these transactions in a central database, so its budget and spending patterns are available for those who need to see them.
 These available records also let an organization structure its spending across vendors.
 An effective procurement process allows an organization to be knowledgeable in tracking vendors, contract management and compliance, and risk management.
 This results in increased productivity and more savings.

-• Saves time: When procurement is automated, it streamlines an organization’s workflow.
+- Saves time: When procurement is automated, it streamlines an organization’s workflow.
 A business saves time and, by doing so, improves its operational efficiency.
 This then frees resources in a more strategic direction.
 For example, when a company has a manual procurement process, a team member would spend time searching for vendors, comparing prices and negotiating terms before even creating a purchase order.
 This process may take days or weeks — so a procurement software would cut that time down considerably.

 Key Stages of the Procurement Process